pythonkid2/DevOps-Practice/Q&A/starAgile mock2.md

 **In summary, while the mvn build command is more generic and triggers the build process up to the package phase, the mvn package command specifically executes the package phase to create the distributable package as defined by the project configuration.**

 # Selenium

+**Reasons for choosing TestNG over Selenium:**
+- TestNG offers more advanced test configuration and grouping features.
+- TestNG provides better reporting capabilities and allows for parallel test execution.
+- TestNG supports the creation of data-driven tests and the use of different data sources.
+- TestNG facilitates easier test management and enables the setup of dependencies between tests.
+- TestNG supports the creation of flexible and customizable test suites.

 **advantages of selenium**